-- Run the update installation and configuration on the VDI Secondary host.
+3. Run the update installation and configuration on the VDI Secondary host.

 In order to safely update your two Secondary hosts, install the VDI Core on the first Secondary completely, and then install the VDI Core on your second Secondary completely.
-Installing the VDI Core on both Secondary hosts at the same time is not supported. - a.
-As root user, unzip the VDI archive, and change to the corresponding directory.
+Installing the VDI Core on both Secondary hosts at the same time is not supported.

+a.
+Go to the image directory.